 Piers: Smallish-sized gophers are sometimes taken from piers but most adults migrate to moderately deep waters.
 Best bets: Mporro Bay South T-Pier, Monterey Coast Guard Pier and Santa Cruz Wharf.
 One specimen was reported from the Crystal Pier but it may have been a brown rockfish.

 Shoreline: Smallish-sized gophers are sometimes taken by rocky shore anglers in southern and central California but usually they’re found in deeper water,

 Boats: A common catch for boaters and kayakers from Santa Barbara north to Monterey Bay.

 Bait and Tackle: Cut bait, squid, and shrimp fished with a #1 or #2 hook is usually all that is required.

-Food Value: An excellent eating, mild-flavored fish that is best fried.
+Food Value: An excellent eating, mild-flavored fish that can be cooked in mny ways.

 Comments: Gopher rockfish are very closely related to black-and-yellow rockfish and though distinct in coloring, they may be the same species.
 Typical age of maturity is 3-4 years old when the fish are about 5 inches in length.
 Can live to about 30 years of age.